 We have even heard of raw fruits and vegetables being the foundation for certain cancer cures.
 The point is that in the 21st century, times have changed drastically, and our food supply has been abused and our health is suffering the consequences of processing and refinement.

 Unfortunately, in modern times, our agricultural soil often lacks minerals due to the use of insecticides and pesticides, while plants lose most of their nutrients if they are artificially ripened.
 This is why it is becoming more important to eat organically grown fruit and vegetables whenever possible.

 For many people however, organic fruit and vegetables are not readily available, and then it may become necessary for them to take vitamin and mineral supplementation.

 Many people, especially teenagers and those who are on some kind of a diet, skip breakfast and then fill up on refined carbohydrates mid morning which results in poor nutrition.

 Refined Carbs – The World’s Staple Diet

-Just like snack foods in boxes and bags such as crisps and peanuts, carbs such as white breads, white rice and pastas are eaten every day by millions of people around the world.
+Just like snack foods in boxes and bags such as crisps and peanuts, carbs such as white bread, white rice and pasta are eaten every day by millions of people around the world.
 These foods are made with refined grains and have high glycemic index ratings, making your blood sugar spike rapidly.